baka-shinji/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am an assistant professor at University of Exeter.
+I am an assistant professor at the University of Exeter in the Department of Economics and Land, Environment and Economic Policy Institute (LEEP).
 I am also a classical pianist, performing internationally.

 I work at the nexus of development, environmental and mathematical economics.
 My current applied research studies the economic impact of endemic diseases, with a focus on Sub-Saharan Africa.
 I also work on probability theory and stochastic analysis, with a focus on nonlinear diffusion processes.